-The following table sets forth information regarding outstanding option and stock awards held at March 31, 2019 by the Named Executive Officers, including the number of shares underlying both exercisable and un-exercisable portions of each stock option, if any, as well as the exercise price and expiration date of each outstanding option, if any.
+The following table sets forth information regarding outstanding option and stock awards held at March 31, 2020, by the Named Executive Officers, including the number of shares underlying both exercisable and un-exercisable portions of each stock option, if any, as well as the exercise price and expiration date of each outstanding option, if any.

+Option Awards Stock Awards Name Number of Securities Underlying Unexercised Options (#) Exercisable Number of Securities Underlying Unexercised Options (#) Unexercisable Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock That Have Not Vested (#) Market Value of Shares or Units of Stock That Have Not Vested (\$) (1) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights That Have Not Vested (#) Equity Incentive Plan Awards: Market or Payout Value of Uncarned Shares, Units or Other Rights That Have Not Vested (\$) Douglas W. Marohn 10,550 (2)\$ 61,612 'President, Chief Executive Officer and Corporate Secretary , (3) 48,349 (4) 91,834
-(1) The value was determined by multiplying the closing price (\$9.00) per Common Share on March 31, 2019 by the number of unvested shares of restricted stock.

-(2) Represents restricted shares issuable pursuant to the Matching Program, 10,550 shares of which will vest on various dates during fiscal year 2022.

-(3) Represents restricted shares issuable pursuant to the Matching Program, 2,650 of which will vest on February 14, 2021 and 5,629 of which vest on March 7, 2021.

-(4) Represents restricted shares issuable pursuant to the Matching Program, 17,595 shares which will vest on various dates during fiscal year 2022.
+- (1) The value was determined by multiplying the closing price (\$5.84) per Common Share on March 31, 2020 by the number of unvested shares of restricted stock. - (2) Represents restricted shares issuable pursuant to the Matching Program, 10,550 shares of which will vest on various dates during fiscal year 2022. - (3) Represents restricted shares issuable pursuant to the Matching Program, 2,650 of which will vest on February 14, 2021 and 5,629 of which vest on March 7, 2021. - (4) Represents restricted shares issuable pursuant to the Matching Program, 15,725 shares for Mr. Marohn, which will vest on various dates during fiscal year 2023.

+For the fiscal year ended March 31, 2020, all restricted shares issued under the Matching Program to Ms. Malson were forfeited back to the Company.
+As of March 31, 2020, Ns.
+Nashtatik did not have any outstanding equity awards.